stmorse/stmorse.github.io/_posts/2024-08-08-PC-SSH-for-ML.md

 The process was straightforward, in hindsight, but I'm writing this post as consolidated notes for future me since I had to collate steps/tips from [multiple places](https://medium.com/@moligninip/how-to-connect-to-your-home-laptop-from-anywhere-with-ssh-604a7aee26a5) around the [interwebs](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
 Hopefully it's helpful for you, too.

 In this first post, I'll describe how to setup a Windows PC as an SSH server, and then remote into the PC from a Unix/Linux CLI (like a Mac).
-In the next post (forthcoming), I'll describe how to setup a baseline environment for ML/AI development on the PC, using the available GPU, and how to remote into that environment with a Jupyter notebook.
-(And if needed, I may end up doing a third post on how to use a Raspberry Pi or something as a low-energy waking device so you don't have to leave your big PC running all the time.
-We'll see.)
+In the next post ~~(forthcoming)~~ ([link here](https://stmorse.github.io/journal/home-dev.html)), I'll describe how to setup a baseline environment for ML/AI development on the PC, using the available GPU, and how to remote into that environment with a Jupyter notebook.
+(Still pending: I may end up doing a third post on how to use a Raspberry Pi or something as a low-energy waking device so you don't have to leave your big PC running all the time.)

 ## Quick note on terms

 **EDIT**  The previous version of this post used confusing terminology.
 Now we are using this shorthand:

-- Home-based computer running the server and ML environment = "remote machine"
+- Home-based computer running the server and ML environment = **"remote machine"**
-- Wandering laptop = "local machine"
+- Wandering laptop = **"local machine"**

 If this is confusing just think of the term as being relative to you --- your laptop is "local" because it is with you, the client.